Mohith2802/assignment-0/README.md

 You can access this assignment with the following link: [Accept the assignment](https://classroom.github.com/a/znBJT12E).

-This repository contains source file for the assignment and will be used a starting point for student repositories and in the assignments.
+This repository contains the source file for the assignment and will be used as a starting point for student repositories and in the assignments.

 > Copyright 2025 MUDE, Delft University of Technology.
 This work is licensed under a CC BY 4.0 License

-# Setting the System Up

 ## Learning outcomes

-The goal of this assignment is to set you up you with the required programing tools that will be used through the semester for this course.
+You should be able to write simple Python programs on your computer, test them, and then sync them with the GitHub remote.
+The goal of this assignment is to equip you with the required programming tools that will be used throughout the semester for **CV 5100 (MUDE)**.
 We’ll also provide you with materials for further learning and a few ideas to get you started.

+The following are different objectives of Assignment-0:

-## Show hidden files on your computer.
+## 1. Show hidden files on your computer.
-## Install miniconda software package.
+## 2. Install _miniconda_ software package.
-## Install Visual Studio Code.
+## 3. Install _Visual Studio Code_.
-## Setup MUDE environment.
+## 4. Setup MUDE environment.
-## Execute a python code in your environment.
+## 5. Execute a _Python_ code in your environment.
-## Set up git and GitHub account and run basic git commands.
+## 6. Set up _GitHub_, _GitHub Desktop_, and try basic git operations.
+## 7. Common instructions for all assignments.
+## 8. Instructions for Assignment-0.